angkb/Quintet-Group3/README.md

 ### GitHub Action

+GitHub Actions is a powerful tool for automating workflows directly within GitHub repository.
+Reasons why the team use GitHub Actions are  as follow:

+i.It can be used to automatically build, test, and deploy code whenever changes are pushed to repository.
+This helps catch bugs early and ensures that codebase remains in a working state.

+ii.Once code passes the CI tests, GitHub Actions can automate the deployment process to various environments such as staging (herein as development branch) or (herein as main branch) production.
+This streamlines the release process and reduces the likelihood of human error.

+iii.GitHub Actions allows defining custom workflows using YAML syntax, giving us full control over the automation process.
+We can specify the sequence of steps to execute, define dependencies between jobs, and customize the environment in which our code runs.

+iv.GitHub Actions integrates seamlessly with other services and tools, allowing incorporation into workflow which includes service AWS for cloud infrastructure

 Write CI and CD pipeline script for automated deployment and updates when ever a pull request [*push to main branch] is allowed

 The static webpages can be built, tests can be run, and the application can be deployed.